Challenge

 Every particle in a suspension or droplet in an emulsion develops a surface charge.
 The environment surrounding the particle is visualised in the concept of the electrical double layer:

 Within the diffuse layer, a theoretical boundary exists, known as the Slipping Plane.
 Zeta potential is the electrical potential measured specifically at this slipping plane.
-In this study, samples were diluted, and values were used as a relative comparison of zeta potential between samples.
+Utilising our high-concentration cell attachment, we can measure samples with little to no dilution.
+Where dilution is required, we aim to dilute with a dispersant of matching pH and conductivity.

 In colloidal science, a zeta potential magnitude below -30 mV often indicates a system that is prone to instability.
 This is due to the repulsive barrier being weak, and over time, Brownian motions will lead to collisions between particles, resulting in flocculation or coalescence.
 Over time, these events can manifest as visible phase separation, compromising the product’s long-term stability.

-Boots Soltan exhibited the highest zero-shear viscosity, while the Amazon formulation demonstrated a significantly lower zero-shear viscosity than all other competitors.
-Despite these stark disparities at rest, the high-shear viscosity values converged significantly; notably, Boots (0.0334 Pa.s) and Amazon (0.02 Pa.s) displayed comparable behaviour under high-shear conditions.
+The market benchmark exhibited the highest zero-shear viscosity, whereas Sample C showed a significantly lower zero-shear viscosity than all other samples.
+Despite these stark disparities at rest, the high-shear viscosity values converged significantly; notably the market benchmark (0.0335 Pa.s) and sample C (0.02 Pa.s) displayed comparable behaviour under high-shear conditions.
 This underscores that a high zero-shear viscosity, essential for stability at rest, does not inherently compromise a product’s sprayability or spreadability.
-The Boots formulation, in particular, demonstrates a superior shear-thinning profile.
+The market benchmark, in particular, demonstrates a superior shear-thinning profile.

 To get further insights into stability, we go beyond viscosity to look at viscoelasticity and the concept of yield stress.
 Yield stress is the minimum amount of stress required to make a material flow.
 Think of it as the “strength” of the internal network when the product is sitting still.
 A sufficient yield stress acts as a physical net that immobilises particles or droplets.
 If the yield stress is strong enough to counteract the gravitational force exerted by the dispersed particles, sedimentation and creaming are effectively inhibited, aiding long-term shelf stability.